- Meteorite Blade: Muonionalusta Iron Meteorite

 - Additional Information: All knife sales are final, no returns accepted.
 Buyer may exchange for equal or higher valued knives only, and within 10 days of purchase.
 No partial refunds.
 Stands are for photography purposes only, please inquire if you are interested in separate purchase.

-The structure of iron meteorites is determined by the examination of two nickel-iron alloys — taenite and kamacite.
+A custom-crafted knife truly like no other.
+The blade is Muonionalusta meteorite, found in Sweden in 1906.
+It was found to be an iron; the structure of iron meteorites is determined by two nickel-iron alloys — taenite and kamacite.
 As a result of very slow cooling in space, these alloys typically form into a complex interlocking crystalline motif known as the Widmanstätten Pattern, named after Count Alois von Beckh Widmanstätten who recorded the phenomenon while experimenting with iron meteorites during the 19th Century.
-This miraculous lattice-like arrangement can be very beautiful and is typically visible only after iron meteorites have been carefully prepared in the laboratory by cutting and polishing, followed by an etching of the cut surfaces with a volatile solution of alcohol and nitric acid, known as nitol.
-The kamacite crystals revealed by this process are measured and the average bandwidth is used to subdivide iron meteorites into a number of structural classes.
-An iron with very narrow bands, less than 1mm, is known as a “fine octahedrite,” while one with a very wide band would be described as a “coarse octahedrite.”
+Widmanstätten Patterns are typically visible only after iron meteorites have been carefully prepared in the laboratory by cutting and polishing, followed by etching of the cut surfaces with a volatile solution of alcohol and nitric acid.